AlchemyOptions/docs/fields/repeater.md

 ![](../assets/repeater-five.png)

+## Copying a repeatee

+If you press the Copy button, it'll work as expected and will produce an exact copy of the repeatee below it.
+If the target repeatee is hidden, the resulted copy will be hidden as well.

-## Reusing the repeater's signature
+## Reusing a repeater's signature

-Since the repeaters' signatures are defined in their own `repeaters` block of the config it allows developers to reuse a repeater's signature to create several repeater fields.
+Since repeaters' signatures are defined in their own config it allows developers to reuse a repeater's signature to create several repeater fields.

 E.g. the following configuration